racedisparityaudit/style-guide/tables.md

 Where possible an 'All' category should appear first.

 Where data is available by detailed ethnicity categories, these should be grouped by the broad ethnicity category.
 Where possible these broad ethnicity category should also include aggregated values.

-Missing data should use one of the following symbols:  N/A, !, - and ? with a key displaying any of these used in the table below.

-Percentage signs can be omitted from the values where there are multiple columns.

 ## Regional tables